vadimgrn/usbip-win2/userspace/wusbip/resources/readme.txt

 - After that you will have 16.png, 32.png, 48.png, 64.png, 128.png, 256.png, 512.png
 - Open 512.png in Gimp (https://www.gimp.org/)
   - File/Open As Layers, select all others .png
-  - File/Export As, Name=USBip.ico, check all icons
+  - File/Export As, Name=XXX.ico, check all icons